 Data Technology Hub with 290,700 sq ft floor area is devised to modernise the Industrial Estate with the primary functions of Data Technology and Information and Telecommunications to support low-latency finance and trading, IT-related computer design/system integration, services for supporting data centre operations, disaster recovery plans and others.
 It is slated to open in 2020.

-Occupying a strategic location in Hong Kong bordering Shenzhen, the Hong Kong-Shenzhen I&T Park offers four times as much land area as Hong Kong Science Park, giving Hong Kong’s innovation and technology ecosystem not only the space to grow but also the proximity to tap the supply chain, manufacturing capabilities and talent pool across the border.
+Occupying a strategic location in Hong Kong bordering Shenzhen, the Hong Kong-Shenzhen Innovation and Technology Park offers four times as much land area as Hong Kong Science Park, giving Hong Kong’s innovation and technology ecosystem not only the space to grow but also the proximity to tap the supply chain, manufacturing capabilities and talent pool across the border.

-In 2017, HKSTP set up Hong Kong-Shenzhen Innovation and Technology Park Limited (HK-SZ I&T Ltd), a wholly-owned subsidiary, to build the superstructure, manage, maintain and operate the Park.
+In 2017, Hong Kong Science and Technology Parks Corporation set up Hong Kong-Shenzhen Innovation and Technology Park Limited, a wholly-owned subsidiary, to build the superstructure, manage, maintain and operate the Park.